cosmos/interchain-security/docs/docs/adrs/adr-018-permissionless-ics.md

 }
 ```

-The `owner_address` is provided as well and hence a validator can change this as can be seen.
+The `owner_address` is provided as well and hence a validator can change the owner of a consumer chain as well.

-The `initial_height`, `spawnTime` and everything else could be provided here but would only be applicable if the chain
+The `initial_height`, `spawnTime`, etc. exist in `MsgUpdateConsumerChain` but are only be applicable if the chain
-is still in the prelaunch phase.
-This can be achieved by looking if there's an ongoing consumer addition proposal for this `consumerID`,
+is still in the prelaunched phase.
+This can be achieved by looking if there is an ongoing `ConsumerAdditionProposal` for this `consumerID`,
-and going and changing the fields of ths proposal.
+and then changing the fields of ths proposal.
 The other fields such as `allowlist`, etc. can be changed at any point before or after a chain has started.

 #### Stop a Consumer Chain
 With the `MsgStopConsumerChain` we can stop any Opt In chain at any moment.
 Note that all relevant state for this consumer chain